Home

 Rose Pests and Spraying (for the Northeastern US)

-... as Diplocarbon Rosae) is a pathogenic and contagious fungus, which infects and penetrates rose leaves and produces a multitide of spores which can then infect other leaves.
+... then infect other leaves.
 Spores are most often spread by the splashing of raindrops or overhead watering.
-It is incurable in the sense that once a leaf is infected, there is no cure for that leaf, and it is ...
+It is incurable in the sense that once a leaf is infected, there is no ...

 mhuss.com